-Grab is the dominant ride-hailing app across Southeast Asia, and Thailand is no exception.
-It works in Bangkok, Chiang Mai, Phuket, and most other cities you're likely to visit.
-If you're used to Uber, the experience is broadly similar — but there are a few Thailand-specific things worth knowing.
+Grab is the dominant ride-hailing app across Southeast Asia, and it works in Bangkok, Chiang Mai, Phuket, and most other cities you're likely to visit.
+If you're used to Uber, the experience is broadly similar, but there are a few Thailand-specific things worth knowing.

 Setting up before you land